bunkerity/bunkerweb/docs/quickstart-guide.md

     We will assume that you already have the [Linux integration](/1.4/integrations/#linux) stack running on your machine.

     By default, BunkerWeb will search for web files inside the `/opt/bunkerweb/www` folder.
-You can use it for storing your PHP application.
+You can use it to store your PHP application.
 Please note that you will need to configure your PHP-FPM service to get or set the user/group of the running processes and the UNIX socket file used to communicate with BunkerWeb.

 	First of all, you will need to make sure that your PHP-FPM instance can access the files inside the `/opt/bunkerweb/www` folder and also that BunkerWeb can access the UNIX socket file in order to communicate with PHP-FPM.
 We recommend to set a different user like `www-data` for the PHP-FPM service and to give the nginx group access to the UNIX socket file.
 Here is corresponding PHP-FPM configuration :
 	```ini